 Survival of the Fittest

-Sea turtles lay eggs near the shore, bury them in sand, and then swim away, never to see their hatchlings again.
-The life of a baby sea turtle begins without its mother, and its first few hours of survival ultimately depend on its strength and resilience.
+Sea turtles lay eggs near the coast, bury them in the sand, and then go back to swimming, not seeing their children again.
+The life of a baby’s marine turtle begins without her mother, and the first hours before it survives are very dependent on its strength and flexibility.

 Climate Change